tariq-islam/msa-workshop/index.md

-# Welcome to the Microservices Development Workshop
+# Welcome to the OpenShift Microservices Development Workshop

 Today you'll get your feet wet with working with microservices applications in the OpenShift Container Platform.